jamesabel/python_multiprocessing_talk/README.md

 - ensure code runs as a single process
   - often easier to debug as a single-process
   - call `.run()` directly (instead of `.start()`)
-- use a process-aware IDE, especially for debug
+- use a process-aware IDE (e.g. PyCharm), especially for debug.
+Running a "debug" session in the IDE
+  can sometimes avoid a python (e.g. CPython interpreter) crash and take you to the line of code with the issue.

 # Design Decisions